fairtracks/fairtracks.net/content/markdown/fair/fair-04-ontologies.md

 `experiment.target.summary` and `sample.sample_type.summary` that are automatically generated based on logic particular to each type of record (see section [Validation and augmentation](/fair/#fair-05-validation-augmentation) below).
-End users and downstream software can then opt to ignore the subfields (as these might be missing and might also be on a too detailed abstraction level) and instead depend only on the summary fields.
-The FAIRtracks standard (in its augmented form) guarantees that the summary fields are present across all types of experiments and samples.
+End users and downstream software can then opt to ignore the subfields (as the values might be missing or might be too detailed) and instead depend only on the summary fields.
+The FAIRtracks standard (in its augmented form) guarantees that the values of the summary fields are present across all types of experiments and samples.

 **Ontology choices depends on the community:** When we developed the FAIRtracks standard in the context of the initial